-MYS Travel teams purchase new uniforms every two years, as manufacturer products have a life availability of typically 2 years.
-For the 2021-2022 and 2022-2023 seasons, required items at the club level for players are: Black jersey, White Jersey, Black shorts, White shorts, Green socks, White socks, Green training jersey, and Black training socks.
+Travel teams purchase new uniforms every two years, as manufacturer products have a life availability of typically 2 years.
+For the 2023-2024 and 2024-2025 seasons, required items for players are shown below (white uniform shorts are optional and will be decided on at the team level).
 Check with your team/coach for any other items they may specify as required.
-Other items that are recommended but not required are black training shorts, warmups, goalie jerseys, sweatshirts, soccer bag, etc...
-Uniform number assignments are made by the team coach and volunteer uniform coordinator and each player will receive an email to order their items directly through soccer.com.
-For details on Virginia Union FC ECNL team uniforms click HERE.
+Other items that are recommended but not required are warmups, sweatshirts, soccer bag, etc...
+Uniform number assignments are made by the team coach and volunteer Uniform Coordinator and each player will receive an email to order their items directly through soccer.com.